Warren Buffet and Bill Gates, two of the world’s richest men, were both interviewed on separate occasions and asked the exact same question.

 In this rare “Insiders Look” into the Seal Team Six brotherhood, author Eric Blehm examines the life and legacy of Navy Seal Adam Brown, a man who overcame drug addiction and a plethora of other obstacles and persevered into the highest ranks of the United States special forces.

 Powerful, gripping, and truly inspiring, once you pick up Fearless, you won’t want to put it down.
+It’s one of the best books for guys enamored with the military who want to bring the discipline and resilience of the special forces into their own life.

 19. The Four Agreements by Don Miguel Ruiz

 This short but powerful read has transformed the lives of hundreds of thousands of people all over the world.
 Don Miguel Ruiz, presents his readers with four simple agreements, that, if kept, will bring more joy, love, and fulfillment into your life.
 This is simultaneously the simplest and most profound personal development book that I have ever read and deserves its own shelf in any man’s library.
+It’s one of the best books to read for men who have fallen out with organized religion but still long for a deeper spiritual purpose and connection.

 20. The 50th Law by Robert Greene

 Best-selling author Robert Greene and Curtis Jackson (aka 50 Cent) have joined forces to create what many call the Bible of Success.
 Based on the simple principle of fearing nothing, The 50th Law draws from Curtis Jackson’s experiences on the street and in the world of rap and hip hop, and shares the stories of many other prolific individuals to provide one of the most comprehensive and inspiring personal development books in the world.
+This is one of the best books for young men who are looking to make their way in the world and achieve the success they’ve always desired.

 21. The Obstacle Is the Way by Ryan Holiday